Our physical address is:

 Our kennels are temperature regulated with the ability to be fully enclosed or retain a pavilion style.
 Ceiling fans and heaters are used to keep all of our animals comfortable.

 It varies with each trainer depending on the type of training and the phase of training they are in.
-On average each trainer has 15-18 dogs at one time.
+On average each trainer has 15-20 dogs at one time.
 To some this may sound like a lot compared to other dog training facilities.
-But, where we are different is we have 8 trainers along with 5 additional full time staff members and 3 part time staff members that work to maintain very clean kennels, make sure dogs are fed and medicated property, run any errands, and maintain the property.
+But, where we are different is we have 8 trainers along with 5 additional full time staff members and 3 part time staff members that work hard to keep the clean kennels clean, make sure dogs are fed and medicated, run any errands, and maintain the property.
 Because we have the staff we do our trainers only have to train.

 It is important to schedule your dog(s) for training in advance as we maintain a high capacity of dogs and have a waiting list in place.